Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 been selected.
 That means to reach a LoRaWAN Gateway the Lobaro hardware has to send out its Uplink data very slowly (&ge; 2 seconds) and redundant by using a LoRa spreading factor of 12.
 Beside this the actual usable battery capacity has been set to 80% of the nominal value.
-The resulting worst-case minimal battery-life times are presented in table 1.
+The resulting worst-case minimal battery-life times are presented below.

-#####Table 1:Battery life for daily LoRaWAN uploads with SF12
+**Battery life for daily LoRaWAN uploads with SF12**

 |Collected meters|Battery Life (years) AA cell (3Ah)|Battery Life (years) Baby cell(9Ah)|
 |-|-|-|
 |1|10.7|32.0|